What to Do Before, During and After Your Interview

-For instance, imagine that you're running late to your interview, and, as you start the elevator ride up to the organization's office, you start complaining about the journey to the woman who's sharing the elevator with you.
-Only after you both get out on the same floor do you realize that she's the CEO of the organization!
+For example, imagine that you arrive late to your interview, and you start complaining about the journey to the person who's sharing the elevator with you.
+Only when you both get out at the same floor do you realize that they're the CEO!

 - What is the biggest challenge in this role?